As a photographer, it is important to have terms and conditions (T&Cs) in place with your clients. Your T&Cs will make sure that:

 - when your fees are due.

-Your payment terms should set out the method by which your client can pay you, and the due date for payment.
-You should set out whether payment is due before or after you have provided the services, and whether a deposit is required.
+Your payment terms should set out the method by which your client can pay you and the due date for payment.
+You should set out whether payment is due before or after you have provided the services and whether a deposit is required.

 - engage debt collection services to recover the money owed to you.

 Remember that when cancellation fees are extravagant, they will be considered a ‘penalty’, making them unenforceable.
+Any cancellation fees you do include should be a true and accurate reflection of any losses or burdens you suffer as a result of your client’s cancellation.

 Intellectual Property